-At March 31, 2016, the Company had 75 properties, all of which are consolidated ("consolidated properties") in the accompanying financial statements.
+At March 31, 2017, the Company had 85 properties (84 retail and one office), all of which are consolidated in the accompanying financial statements.
 The Company believes, because of the location of the properties in densely populated areas, the nature of its investments provides for relatively stable revenue flows even during difficult economic times.
-The Company has a strong capital structure with manageable debt as of March 31, 2016.
+The Company has a strong capital structure with manageable debt as of March 31, 2017.
 The Company expects to continue to actively explore acquisition opportunities consistent with its business strategy.